ledhead/connected_systems_lab/README.md

 # Connected Systems and Devices lab at Malmö University

-This repository contains assignment(s) that I designed for the aforementioned lab, along with my initial solutions.
+This repository contains assignment(s) that I co-designed for the 'Connected Systems and Devices' lab, along with my initial solutions.
+This lab is given to master students in computer science, where I act as a tutor.